There’s an intense push-and-pull going on in B2B marketing right now.

 Share of voice is the percentage of conversation your brand owns in the market.
 It can also refer to the amount of advertising your brand has compared to the total amount of advertising in your industry, rendered as a percentage.

 Think of this in terms of a major brand, like Kleenex.
 If you were a B2B buyer in charge of purchasing paper products for all your brand’s offices, Kleenex is probably the first brand that would come to mind.
-That’s because their advertising is everywhere, so their share of voice dwarfs that of their competitors.
+That’s because their advertising is everywhere, so their share of voice overshadows that of their competitors.

 Brands that have a huge share of voice also have an ongoing presence in buyers’ minds.
 Think of your brain as a phone: the brands with a huge share of voice are like those apps running in the background, always on, and always easy to access.